Trones21/catalytics/README.md

 ### Examples

-Run on the "tests" directory
+Run on the "e2e_test" directory
-`source catalytics.sh --dir ./tests/`
+`source catalytics.sh --dir ./e2e_test/`

 ## Tests

+### End to End
-Currently we just have a full end-to-end test. test runner.sh that runs the script against an unchanging directory, the expected output has been created by manually counting the files and folders.
+e2e_test.sh that runs the script against an unchanging directory, the expected output has been created by manually counting the files and folders.

-Run with: `source test_runner.sh`
+Run with: `source e2e_test.sh`

+### Unit Tests

+Just a few in place

 ## To Do

-- get test working
+- get e2e_test working
-- exclude _category_.json from counts
+- iN PROGRESS - exclude _category_.json from counts
+- post run analysis

 ### Execution Flags